FlorianReimold/ecal/v5.13/_sources/advanced/layers/shm_zerocopy.rst

 Combining Zero Copy and Multibuffering
 ======================================

-For technical reasons the Full Zero Copy mode described above is turned off if the Multibuffering option ``CPublisher::ShmSetBufferCount`` is activated.
+For technical reasons the Full Zero Copy mode described above is turned of if the Multibuffering option ``CPublisher::ShmSetBufferCount`` is activated.

 Default (subscriber side) Zero Copy is working in combination with Multibuffering as described.